huaminghuangtw/Evergreen-Notes/Permanent-Notes/You can achieve anything if you focus on one thing at a time.md

 # The Cocktail Party Effect

-* refers to the ability to focus one's attention a particular stimulus while filtering out a range of other stimuli (i.e., noise)
+* refers to the ability to focus one’s attention a particular stimulus while filtering out a range of other stimuli (i.e., noise)

 ---